 - 1. Be at school every day and on time unless I am sick. - 2.
-Come to school each day prepared with supplies and an attitude to learn. - 3.
+Come to school each day prepared and with an attitude to learn. - 3.
 Be responsible for my own behavior. - 4.
 Respect and cooperate with other students and adults. - 5.
 Return completed schoolwork on time. - 6.
-Read at home.
+Read and practice math facts at home.